 UNHCR’s work is entirely humanitarian and non-political.
 It has twice won the Nobel Peace Prize.

 *UNHCR’s work is humanitarian, social and non-political.
-Its Statute and subsequent UN resolutions mandate the agency to provide international protection and seek durable solutions for refugees and other people of concern.
+Its Statute and subsequent UN resolutions mandate the agency to provide international protection and seek durable solutions for forcibly displaced and stateless people”.